-Tentative Course Schedule

-The Course Schedule includes all graded activities with their due dates.
+Tentative Course Schedule The Course Schedule includes all graded activities with their due dates.
 It also identifies which activities must be completed to be considered in attendance.
 If due dates change, you will be notified in your email as listed in your profile.
 The following information will help you successfully navigate the online course.
 Please note that the system will "timeout" after two hours of inactivity.
 You must log on again.
 From 7:00 to about 7:05 a.m. and then again from 7:00 to about 7:05 p.m. the online server is being backed up.
 Anything you are doing on the course page during that time will pause, including taking a quiz.
 Once the backup is completed, you will be able to pick up where you left off.

-Please note the following calendar patterns:

-1. All question-and-answer forums, tests, survey, and essay are open from the first day of class until the individual assignment's due date.
-2. Question-and-answer forums are due on a designated Wednesday.
-3. Objective tests open on the first day of class and close on a designated Friday.
-4. The essay is due on a designated Friday.
-5. The survey is due on a designated Monday.
-6. Final Exam is NOT open until the college's assigned date found on the Clarendon College Exam Schedule-January 14.
-7. All deadlines are 11pm (cst).
+Please note the following calendar patterns: 1.
+All question-and-answer forums, short answer questions, and essays are open from the first day of class until the individual assignment's due date.
+2. Question-and-answer forums and short answer questions are due on designated Wednesdays.
+3. Essays are due on designated Fridays.
+4. Objective tests open on designated Wednesdays and close on Fridays.
+5. Objective tests and the Final Exam are NOT open until the assigned date found in each unit.
+6. All deadlines are 11pm cst/cdt.